-In 2007, MCNW launched Lifelong Education for Entrepreneurs (LIFE) at the Coffee Creek Correctional Facility in Wilsonville, OR.
-This business education course targets women inmates, within 18 to 24 months of release, and provides them with business planning and training that promotes:
+In 2007, MCNW launched Lifelong Education for Entrepreneurs (LIFE) at the Coffee Creek Correctional Facility (CCCF) in Wilsonville, OR.
+This business education course serves women at CCCF, within 18 to 24 months of release, and provides them with business planning and training that promotes:

 - Job creation and economic self-sufficiency